 Is going to be significantly more effective.
 You address their emotional motivators (personal growth), give them a logical incentive and offer (exclusive, ground-breaking content), and address their concerns about email volume, spam, being sold, etc…

 Your calls to action could be the most important elements on your website.
 When approached strategically, you’ll see significantly higher conversion rates, which means more leads and sales.
+If you still don’t know how to grab your audience’s attention especially if your target audience are students, there are professionals out there who are well-versed in doing so.
+On the internet, you can find reviews of their marketing tactics that work, such as the marketing to students review, for example.

 Ensure you have a call to action for each stage in your buyers journey.
 Then identify the messaging, offer, and tactics required to maximize the effectiveness of each one.